thomasboyt/hugo-loud-places/README.md

 This is a work in progress replacement for loudplaces.disco.zone, this time with an emphasis on longer posts, so I can get back to my original goal of actually writing about concerts/wrestling/travelling.

 I ported this whole thing to Hugo, since it seemed simpler than my home-grown solution.
-I dunno if it'll stick (maybe I'll wonder off to Gatsby or something), but it's good so far.
+I dunno if it'll stick (maybe I'll wander off to Gatsby or something), but it's good so far.

 Based on the [onetwothree](https://github.com/schollz/onetwothree) theme.